pongrut/Machine-Learning-Capstone-Project/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+These softwares and libraries need to bed installed.

 ```
 - Python 3.5